 Members of the Grand Jury are appointed by the Superior Court Judge to serve their term, starting in or about July 1 of each year.
 Grand Jurors from a prior year may opt to be considered to serve a second term.

-Serving on the Grand Jury is an excellent way both to learn more about your County, and local government, and to be of service to your County.
-You will work closely with your fellow jurors over the course of a year on interesting and important local topics that can help improve the workings of local government, for the benefit of all County residents.
+Serving on the Grand Jury is an excellent way both to learn more about your County, and local government and to be of service to your County.
+You will work closely with your fellow jurors over a year on interesting and important local topics that can help improve the workings of local government, for the benefit of all County residents.
 It requires impartiality, diligence, and responsibility.
 Interested persons are encouraged to apply to serve.
-To qualify, potential jurors must have been resident of Plumas County for at least one year prior to service.
+To qualify, potential jurors must have been residents of Plumas County for at least one year before service.

 If you are interested in applying to be a Plumas County Grand Juror, please apply by calling 530-283-6297 and leaving your name and phone number.